ubc-library-rc/gis-plugins-qgis/content/add-basemap.md

 ---
 # Add basemaps with QuickMapServices plugin

 A basemap is helpful to give spatial context to your data as you work.
 One way to add a basemap is through a plugin.
 Two popular plugins for accessing basemaps are **QuickMapServices** and **OpenLayers**.
 Installing either of these plugins will connect you to a host of different basemaps which you can browse and add to your project all within your QGIS interface.
-This workshop will explore **QuickMapServices**.
+This workshop will fos on **QuickMapServices**.

 <br>